 In 1940, the lifetime risk of a woman developing breast cancer was 5%, or one in 20.
-The American Cancer Society estimates that risk to be 13% in 2012, or more than one in 8.
+In 2012 (the latest year for which statistics are available), the risk was just over 12% -- or more than one in 8.
 In many cases, it's not known why a woman gets breast cancer.
-In fact, 75% of all women with breast cancer have no known risk factors.
+In fact, about half of all women with breast cancer have no known risk factors.

 What Are the Risk Factors for Breast Cancer?

 A risk factor is anything that increases a person's chance of getting a disease.
 Different cancers have different risk factors.

 However, having a cancer risk factor, or even several of them, does not necessarily mean that a person will get cancer.
 Some women with one or more breast cancer risk factors never develop breast cancer, while about half of women with breast cancer have no apparent risk factors.

 - History.
 A woman with a history of cancer in one breast, such as ductal carcinoma in situ (DCIS) or invasive breast cancer, is three to four times likelier to develop a new breast cancer, unrelated to the first one, in either the other breast or in another part of the same breast.
 This is different than a recurrence of the previous breast cancer.